codepath/android_guides/RxJava-and-RxBinding.md

 	.subscribe(/* attach observer */);
 ```

-The `filter` operation will only trigger if there is more than 2 characters, the `debounce` operation will filter multiple events that occur within 100 ms, and the `flatMap` operation will return an API response in the form of another `Observable` to make the API call.
+The `filter` operation will only trigger if there is more than 2 characters, the `debounce` operation will filter multiple events that occur within 100 ms, and the `switchMap` operation will return an API response in the form of another `Observable` to make the API call.
+SwitchMap is preferred over FlatMap because it ignores stale response - http://stackoverflow.com/questions/28175702/what-is-the-difference-between-flatmap-and-switchmap-in-rxjava

 ## Attribution